 - AETI – Picked this one up on Thursday and it ran about 30% for me, I took 2/3 off for about $3,000 and hold 1/3 in play above the MA(200).
 Will consider adding 10,000 shares above $1.33 for a move to $2ish.

 Once you’ve filtered and found stocks to swing trade, you need to come up with a plan.
 That means having a specified entry price, stop-loss price, and target price.
 If you don’t have a plan, you’re setting yourself up for failure.
-Especially when you’re swing trading, you need to devise a plan and properly risk manage.
+Especially when you’re swing trading, you need to devise a plan and properly manage risks.

 When you review your trading journal, you could see which swing trades worked best.
 Ultimately, you would learn how to find stocks to swing trade by doing this.